trmiller10/TIY-BeagleBone/README.md

-# Cry "Havoc," And Let Loose the Dogs of Hardware
+# Cry "Havoc," And Let Slip the Dogs of Hardware

 ## Touch Sensor LED